Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: Introduction

 \section{Introduction}

-In recent years, machine learning (ML) for combinatorial optimization (CO) has gained significant traction, driving advances in solving complex decision problems \cite{bengio_machine_2021}.
-Learning advanced planning policies yields promising results in solving established problems, such as vehicle routing \cite{kool_attention_2019,hottung_efficient_2022} or job shop scheduling \cite{kwon_pomo_2020}.
-Although benchmarking algorithms on well-known problems is essential, much work on ML for CO focuses on simplified, deterministic, and static settings with implicit feasibility.
-In contrast, real-world problems are often stochastic, dynamic, and subject to explicit constraints dependent on states or trajectories.
-We address this challenge by bridging artificial intelligence (AI) and operations research for practical and impactful planning.
+In recent years, reinforcement learning (RL) has performed well on planning benchmarks such as vehicle routing and scheduling \cite{bengioMachineLearningCombinatorial2021,mazyavkinaReinforcementLearningCombinatorial2021,koolAttentionLearnSolve2019,hottungEfficientActiveSearch2022,kwonPOMOPolicyOptimization2020}.
+Yet these benchmarks are often deterministic with implicit feasibility, whereas real-world decision problems are stochastic, sequential, and deal with state/trajectory-dependent hard constraints.
+In this setting, traditional stochastic programs based on explicit scenario trees can become computationally expensive \cite{powellReinforcementLearningStochastic2022}, while many constrained-RL methods enforce approximate feasibility \cite{zhangPenalizedProximalPolicy2022}.
+Instead, exact per-step projection onto state-dependent polyhedra can be used but often exceeds operational time budgets \cite{agrawalDifferentiableConvexOptimization2019,Kasaura2023Benchmarking}, motivating fast feasibility mechanisms for longer-horizon planning under uncertainty.

-A relevant domain is container shipping, which transports 45\% of global goods worth \$8.1 trillion annually \cite{united_nations_conference_on_trade_and_development_review_2021}, emits over 200 million tonnes of CO2 yearly \cite{lloyds_list_shipping_2022}, yet remains key to the green transition due to its relatively low emissions per ton-mile \cite{european_commission_reducing_2023}.
-Container shipping has highly combinatorial, uncertain, and operationally constrained problems, i.e., berth allocation \cite{martin-iradi_multiport_2022}, pre-marshalling \cite{hottung_deep_2020}, quay crane scheduling \cite{herup_linear_2022}, and container vessel stowage planning \cite{van_twiller_literature_2024}.
-The latter can decompose into two persistently challenging subproblems: the master planning problem (MPP) assigns cargo to clusters of slots, and the slot planning problem (SPP) allocates containers to individual slots \cite{pacino_fast_2011}.
-These problems involve stochastic, dynamic decisions subject to constraints, where actions affect future feasibility and poor decisions cause disruptions and unnecessary emissions in global supply chains.
+We study this challenge in container shipping, which transports 45\% of global goods (\$8.1 trillion/year) \cite{unitednationsconferenceontradeanddevelopmentReviewMaritimeTransport2021} and emits $>$200 million tons of CO$_2$ per year \cite{lloydslistShippingEmissionsRise2022}, yet is central to decarbonization due to low emissions per ton-mile \cite{europeancommissionReducingEmissionsShipping2023}.
+Container shipping involves several constrained sequential decision problems with inherent uncertainty, e.g., berth allocation \cite{martin-iradiMultiportBerthAllocation2022}, pre-marshalling \cite{hottungDeepLearningAssisted2020}, quay crane scheduling \cite{herupLinearTimeAlgorithm2022}, and container vessel stowage planning \cite{vantwillerLiteratureSurveyContainer2024}.
+The latter can decompose into two challenging subproblems: the upstream master planning problem (MPP) assigns cargo to clusters of slots, and the downstream slot planning problem (SPP) allocates containers to individual slots \cite{pacinoFastGenerationNearoptimal2011}.
+As uncertainty drives frequent demand updates, fast re-planning is needed to assess the downstream feasibility of MPP decisions and support resilient, sustainable supply chains.